Surya-06/WebRTC-FileShare/README.md

 ## Tech Stack:
 - create-react-app: Bootstrap code to setup the UI
 - React: To setup the UI structure and elements
-- JS APIs: WebRTC API provided by in-browser JS engine (tested on Safari).
+- JS APIs: WebRTC API provided by in-browser JS engine (tested on Safari)
+- GitHub actions for Continuous Build & Deployment

 ## Working model: